serenadeai/iterm2/README.md

 #### Layout

-In `serenade.py`, when the script is launched in iTerm, a new instance of the `CommandHandler` class is created, along with the `Ipc` class needed to communicate with the client. iTerm provides a single global [Connection](https://iterm2.com/python-api/connection.html) API through which all requests with the terminal is made.
+In `serenade.py`, when the script is launched in iTerm, for every new session a new instance of the `CommandHandler` class is created, along with the `Ipc` class needed to communicate with the client. iTerm provides a single global [Connection](https://iterm2.com/python-api/connection.html) API through which all requests with the terminal is made.

 ##### CommandHandler